grnet/synnefo/docs/upgrade/upgrade-0.14.rst

 Upgrade to Synnefo v0.14
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The bulk of the upgrade to v0.14 is about resource and quota migrations.
+The upgrade to v0.14 consists in three steps:

+1. Bring down services and backup databases.

+2. Upgrade packages, migrate the databases and configure settings.

+3. Register services to astakos and perform a quota-related data migration.

 .. warning::

-    It is strongly suggested that you keep separate database backups for each service after the completion of each of step.
+    It is strongly suggested that you keep separate database backups for each service after the completion of each step.

 1. Bring web services down, backup databases
 ============================================